tldr-pages/tldr/pages/common/more.md

 `more -i {{path/to/file}}`

-- Open a file displaying from a specific line:
+- Display a specific line:

 `more +{{line_number}} {{path/to/file}}`